Effzz/freshturf/README.md

 > Show current user's repository, can be filtered by language

 4. **Setting**
-> Application setting for username to fetch
+> Application setting for username and personal access token to fetch

-## Available Scripts
+### Available Scripts

 For Development / Demo: